 Policies aimed at reducing fertility will likely increase parents’ education spending per child, particularly in developing countries that need to curb rapid population growth rates.
-However, while policies that encourage couples to have fewer children could stimulate parental investment in children’s health and education, empirical studies find that the impact is likely to be small.
-In developed countries, where the policy concern is more likely to be low (below-replacement) fertility rates, policies to encourage families to have more children are unlikely to have a negative impact on child quality.
+However, while policies that encourage couples to have fewer children could stimulate parental investment in children's health and education, empirical studies find that the impact is likely to be small.
+In developed countries, where the policy concern is more likely to be low (below-replacement) fertility rates, policies to encourage families to have more children are unlikely to affect child quality negatively.

 Both college and secondary school enrollment rates are strongly and negatively correlated with fertility rates (Figure 1).
-For instance, Niger, with the highest fertility rate (7.57) in 2012, had a gross college enrollment rate of only 2% and a secondary school enrollment rate of just 16%.
-South Korea, with the lowest fertility rate (1.3%), had a gross college enrollment rate of 98% and a secondary school enrollment rate of 97%.
-The correlation coefficient—the degree to which changes in the value of one variable predict changes in another, with values from +1 to –1—between fertility and enrollment is –0.68 for college enrollment and –0.84 for secondary school enrollment.
-The question that naturally follows is whether reducing the fertility rate leads automatically to higher school enrollment rates.
+For instance, Niger, with the highest fertility rate (7.0) in 2017, had a gross college enrollment rate of only 3.7% and a secondary school enrollment rate of just 24.3%.
+South Korea, with the lowest fertility rate (1.0), had a gross college enrollment rate of 94.3% and a secondary school enrollment rate of 100%.
+The correlation coefficient—the degree to which changes in the value of one variable predict changes in another, with values from -1 to +1—between fertility and enrollment was –0.71 for college enrollment and -0.79 for secondary school enrollment in 2017.
+The question that naturally follows is does reducing the fertility rate lead automatically to higher school enrollment rates?
 Answering that question is not as simple as Figure 1 would suggest, because some variables affect fertility and education simultaneously.

 Discussion of pros and cons

 Countries with lower fertility rates tend to be more affluent, with higher per capita income (Figure 2).
 They spend more, both as a percentage of gross national income and in absolute dollar terms, on education than countries with higher fertility rates.
-So, it is not evident a priori whether the higher college and secondary school enrollment rates in high-income countries are driven by lower fertility or by national income, educational expenditure, or other factors, such as parental preferences.
+So, it is not evident based on theoretical deduction whether the higher college and secondary school enrollment rates in high-income countries are driven by lower fertility or by national income, educational expenditure, or other factors, such as parental preferences.

 To minimize the impact of differences in institutional settings across countries on the estimated relationship between the number of children and the quality of their human capital, most studies on this issue focus on individual-level data.
 However, even when the focus is on families living in the same country, the simple correlation between child quantity and quality does not necessarily imply a causal relationship.
 For instance, some parents might have a stronger preference than others for having highly educated children, and these parents may prefer to have fewer children as well.
 Consequently, the negative correlation between child quantity and quality could be due to a negative impact of quantity on quality, but it could also be due to differences in parental preferences about child quality.
-To address this issue, researchers have used variations in child quantity related to exogenous factors that should not affect quality, such as the birth of twins , , , , the gender of the first-born child , and the gender composition of the first two children , , .
+To address this issue, researchers have used variations in child quantity related to external factors that should not affect quality, such as the birth of twins , , the gender composition of children , , , and the stringency of family control policies , , .